Higher Education Emergency Grant (CARES, HEERF II and HEERF III)

 Higher Education Emergency Grant (CARES, HEERF II and HEERF III)-Emergency Financial Aid Grants to students.

-The following information is provided to comply with the Department of Education’s Higher Education Emergency Grant (CARES, HEERF II and HEERF III) requirements.
-An archive of previous reports is available at the bottom of the page.
+The following information is provided to comply with the Department of Education’s Higher Education Relief Act (HEERF) Reporting requirements.

 - An acknowledgement that the institution signed and returned to the Department the Certification and Agreement and the assurance that the institution has used, or intends to use, no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.